Before starting a wood burning project, it is important to make sure the wood is prepped for your pyrography art.

 Sand Your Wood (if needed)

-When preparing wood for pyrography, everyone’s process may differ based on what your wood slice is like before you start.
+When preparing wood for pyrography, everyone’s process may differ based on what the wood slice looks like before you start your project.

 You will want to work on a sanded piece of wood so you can get crisp and even burn lines.
 If your piece of wood is not sanded, you can sand it by using individual sandpaper sheets or with an electric sander.

-When sanding, always start with a higher grit to start and go from there.
+When sanding, always start with a higher grit and go from there.

-I hate sanding wood so I buy all of the wood I use for my wood burning art pre-sanded.
+I hate sanding wood so I buy pre-sanded wood slices and coasters.
 This saves you so much time and headaches.
 Plus I know the wood is properly dried and ready for my project.

 My FAVORITE type of wood to use for wood burning is basswood.
 Walnut Hollow has such an awesome selection of gorgeous high-quality wood slices.